microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Get-PowerBIActivityEvents.md

 ## PARAMETERS

 ### -ActivityType
-Filters the results based on a boolean condition.
-Currently only supporting filterting based on audit event record's 'Activity'
+Filters the activity records based on this activity type.

 ```yaml
 Type: String